tdep-developers/tdep-tutorials/02_thermodynamics/README.md

     1. The number of samples
     2. The cutoff for the force constants
     3. The q-point grid used to compute the harmonic properties.
 The grid can be controlled with the `--qg` option of the `phonon_dispersions` binary.
 For example, you can try
-    `phonon_dispersion_relation --dos --temperature 1300 --unit mev -qg 10 10 10`
+    `phonon_dispersion_relation --dos --temperature 1300 -qg 10 10 10`
     - Each of these parameters will have a different influence on the free energy.
 For instance, the $U_0$ value is computed using the potential energy of each configuration.
 This means that contrary to the force constants, which benefit from $3 \times N_{\mathrm{at}}$ values per configurations, only one data point is added to the average per configurations. **Try to observe the effect of each of the parameter on the convergence of the $U_0$ and the harmonic free energy**.
+    - To simplify the convergence, it's a good idea to start with the number of samples.
+Indeed, this step is the most computationaly demanding (as it demand calculation of energy and forces !).
+Once this is done, you can look at the cutoff convergence and finish with q-point grid.

 Remember to rename the outfile.X before launching tdep again !

 ## Practical example on the free energy convergence

 To grasp a better idea on how to converge the free energy, let's have a look at its computation from the start, using stochastic sampling.
-In the `reference/stochastic_sampling` folder, you will find everything needed to perform a self-consistent simulation of bcc Zr at 1100K at the same volume as before.
+In the `reference/sampling.1100K` folder, you will find everything needed to perform a self-consistent simulation of bcc Zr at 1100K at the same volume as before.
 If you need help on how to do so, don't hesitate to look back at the 01_sampling tutorial.

 When doing the iterations, look at the evolution of the harmonic free energy, $U_0$ correction term and the total free energy.
 Try to make the free energy converge to 1 meV/at.

+It's always a good practice to use previous force constants close to the desired conditions (temperature/volume) when available !
+With this, you can bypass the first iterations and already start with a larger number of configurations.
+For this example, since you've already computed force constants at 1300K, you can use them to start your sampling at 1100K.

 The steps to do the stochastic sampling are :
-1. Go to the folder `reference/stochastic_sampling/iter.000` to start the sampling
+1. Go to the folder `reference/sampling.1100K/iter.005` to start the sampling
+2. Copy the `infile.forceconstant` file from your previous calculation to the folder.
-2. Check the `Makefile` and the target `init`
+3. Check the `Makefile` and the target `init`.
+You should see the absence of the `-mf` variable since you are already starting with a `infile.forceconstant`.
-3. `make init` to create the first 4 samples
+4. `make init` to create the first 128 samples
-4. compute the forces with `make compute`, this will use the So3krates potential to compute forces for the samples and create TDEP input files
+5. compute the forces with `make compute`, this will use the So3krates potential to compute forces for the samples and create TDEP input files
-5. now we can extract the forceconstants → `make fc`
+6. now we can extract the forceconstants → `make fc`
-6. inspect the phonon dispersion
+7. inspect the phonon dispersion
-7. create the next iteration from the current set of force constants, `make iteration`
+8. create the next iteration from the current set of force constants, `make iteration`
-8. move the folder `iter.001` down and `cd` there
+9. move the folder `iter.006` down and `cd` there
-9. repeat until convergence
+10. repeat until convergence

 Things to look out for
 - At each iteration, the harmonic free energy and the U0 correction term are computed.
-Look at their evolution with the number of configurations.
+Plot their evolution with the number of configurations !
 - After how many iteration does the total free energy stabilize ?
 Is it the same as for the phonon dispersion stabilization ?

 ## Getting the equilibrium volume